10 Taipei Beaches and Coastal Parks Worth Checking Out

 What appears to be a small beach from the parking lot opens up as you get closer to reveal a much longer stretch.
 At the far western end, there’s a breaker in the water, past which there is another stretch of sand which tends to have less people.

 Most places have great patios facing the sea, although you may be surprised to see how many people head to the beach only to dine in a crowded air-conditioned room with no view of the sea.
-Menus tend towards Asian-style Western fare, waffles, ice cream, and so on.
+Menus tend towards Taiwanified Western food, waffles, ice cream, and so on.

 For cheap drinks and snacks, there’s a 7-Eleven across the highway from the parking lot.
-On the beach, you can rent tent covers for shade in the peak of summer.
+On the beach, you can rent tent covers for shade (ugly but truly needed) in summer.

 Sunsets at Qianshuiwan are particularly beautiful, and after dusk the waterfront takes on a particularly romantic vibe as the restaurant and bars light up the coast.